U-Pick Apples at Soons Orchards FAQ

 When can we pick apples?

-Once we open U-pick Labor Day weekend, apple picking will be open 10-4 each weekend plus holiday Mondays.
+Once we open U-pick Labor Day weekend, apple picking will be open 10-4 each weekend plus holiday Mondays - including Yom Kippur Sept 25.

-We will be open weekends until there’s not enough apples available; 2021 is a big crop, so we even have picking into November!
+We will be open weekends until there’s not enough apples available; 2023 is a good crop, so we hope to have U-Pick open through October.

 What does it cost?
 Do I need to reserve a time?

-A small per-person charge + a bag price ; you can buy as many bags as you like, but cannot bring your own.
-Walk in pricing is $1/person with bags at $20/$30.
+You can buy as many bags as you like, but cannot bring your own.
+2023 bags remain $20 peck/$30 half bushel.

-We do not charge for parking; we do appreciate car-pooling during the busy mid-sept to mid-oct season
+We do not charge for parking or entry; we do appreciate car-pooling during the busy mid-sept to mid-oct season.

 Is there a minimum amount to pick/bags to get for my group?

-The smallest bag is 8 quarts, aka a peck, about 10lbs.
+The smallest bag is 8 quarts, aka a "peck," about 10lbs.
 We also offer half bushel bags, about 20lbs.
-For larger groups, plan to purchase one half bushel per 5 people.
+For larger groups, we require purchase of one half bushel per 5 people.

 What’s ready to pick this weekend?

 Each weekend there are apple varieties that are ready to pick.
-And others that are not.
+(And others that are not!)
+We will let you know what's ready & where.
 See the apple variety forecast by weekend here

 What apples should we pick?